 Jæn x NeonGlitch, Inc., are proud to present their new GM ATM, the Ethereum CC0ffee machine.
 From FreeMint™'s refreshing ordinal water to SlowRug™'s bitter hot chocolate, it will provide you with the best beverages for the best price*, free of copyright.
 It will also deliver your Daily gm™ free of charge. *the company shall not be responsible of gas fees inherent to the blockchain, and should your tx fail, no support will be provided.
 Only your gm™ is guaranteed under the current terms of service.

 < A play on the historic collection CryptoPunks, the first series to launch the PFP craze and cement its value.
 The statement "I used to be free" has two meanings: CryptoPunks, now being sold for fortunes, were collected for free, and then it became a comment on the fact that the IP was bought by Web3 powerhouse and very tacky Yuga Labs, creators of Bored Apes Yacht Club.
-Making fun on the iconic long neck of the characters, it was made for the exhibition Punkism at Iham Gallery in Paris.
+Making fun on the iconic long neck of the characters, it was made for the exhibition Punkism at Iham Gallery in Paris, and then exhibited at Beeple's Studios in Texas.

 > L'Oracle is a mix of the meanings of the oracles of Ancient Greece as well as the name of the collectibles it is part of, Oracles BTC, with Bitcoin's iconic orange and a literal blockhain block as a head, processing information.
 In blockchains, oracles connect on-chain and off-chain data.